bbfrederick/rapidtide/docs/theoryofoperation.rst

-which selects which voxels are used to generate a refined regressor for the next fitting pass, 4) the offset mask, which determines which voxels are used to estimate the "zero" time of the delay distribution, and 4) the GLM mask, which determines which voxels have the rapidtide regressors removed.
+which selects which voxels are used to generate a refined regressor for the next fitting pass, 4) the offset mask, which determines which voxels are used to estimate the "zero" time of the delay distribution, and 5) the GLM mask, which determines which voxels have the rapidtide regressors removed.

 Below is a description of how this works currently.
 NB: this is not how I THOUGHT is worked - until I just looked at the code just now.
-It built up over time, and evolved into something not quite what I designed.
+It built up over time, and evolved into something that was not quite what I designed.
 I'm going to fix it up, but this what it's doing as of 2.6.1, which works most of the time, but may not be what you want.